 Hershey is not the only amusement park to accommodate frum Jews for Sukkot, but it may make the most effort.
 The two Disney parks, in Florida and California, also typically host Orthodox Jews on this day, although not exclusively, as in Hershey.
-Disney Orlando allows the local Chabad rabbi to build a sukkah on the premises, outside the ticket taking area.
+Disney Orlando allows the local Chabad rabbi to build a sukkah on the premises, outside the ticket-taking area.
 This is unlike Hershey, where there are two sukkot on the inside of the park.
-Hershey in chol hamoed—aka #jewday on Twitter—is also popular because it is in the heart of the Northeast corridor that houses the bulk of the country’s Orthodox Jews.
-It is a manageable drive from Washington, Baltimore, Philadelphia, and New York, and more specifically from Orthodox enclaves in Silver Spring, Potomac, and Reisterstown, Md.; Cherry Hill, Englewood, Teaneck, and Lakewood, N.J.; and of course, Brooklyn, the Five Towns, and Queens in N.Y.
+Hershey in Chol Hamoed—aka #jewday on Twitter—is also popular because it is in the heart of the Northeast corridor that houses the bulk of the country’s Orthodox Jews.
+It is a manageable drive from Washington, Baltimore, Philadelphia and New York, and more specifically, from Orthodox enclaves in Silver Spring, Potomac and Reisterstown in Maryland; Cherry Hill, Englewood, Teaneck and Lakewood in New Jersey; and, of course, Brooklyn, the Five Towns on Long Island and Queens in New York City.

-The crowd, although nearly all frum, is nonetheless quite a diverse mix of the entire range of frumkeit, including haredi, chasidic, Modern, and barely.
-I delight in seeing chassidishe families, notable for their boys sporting long curly peyot and speaking rapid-fire Yiddish, standing on line next to modern jeans-clad teenagers hanging out in “coed clumps.”
-Although much is written about the divisions within the modern and non-Orthodox camps, it seems as if Hershey Park, and other similar parks around the country that sponsor or encourage special days for Orthodox Jews, have found the magic formula that will unite these oft-times contentious communities—namely rides.
+The crowd, although nearly all frum, is nonetheless quite a diverse mix of the entire range of frumkeit, including haredi, Chassidic, Modern and barely.
+I delight in seeing chassidishe families, notable for their boys sporting long curly peyot and speaking rapid-fire Yiddish, standing on line next to modern jeans-clad teenagers hanging out in “co-ed clumps.”
+Although much is written about the divisions within the modern and non-Orthodox camps, it seems as if Hershey Park, and other similar parks around the country that sponsor or encourage special days for Orthodox Jews, have found the magic formula that will unite these oft-times contentious communities—namely, rides.